mooltipass/minible/protocol.md

 |:---------|:-----------------|:------------------|
 | 0x0001   | up to the sender | Arbitrary payload |

 The device will send back the very same message.
+Tested status: tested

 0x0002: Please Retry